DigvijayBhosale1729/RevShell/README.md

 Run the client script on the target machine

     python3 client.py

+## Creating Windows executable (Only on linux)

+To create aa windows executable, run the setup.sh in terminal

+    bash setup.sh

+The script will install cx_Freeze and build the executable.
+At the end it will show the path to the executable.
+(It's usually somewhere inside the build folder)

 ## The interactive shell
 The interactive shell starts with a #

 Commands for the interactive shell

     list - lists out the connections received